 Andrew is a member of the Private Equity Working Group of the Principles for Responsible Investment (PRI) initiative and a content contributor to the American Investment Council.
 He is also a sustainability advisor to various Stanford University departments.

 Andrew holds a B.S. and M.S. in Environmental Science from Stanford University and M.B.A from Stanford’s Graduate School of Business.

-Prior to founding the firm, Andrew led strategy and acquisitions for the Midtown Niki Group, a real estate private equity firm.
-At Midtown Niki, Andrew started the firm’s Green Finance Program, an investment program promoting development of high-performing, more energy efficient greener buildings.
-Before joining Midtown Niki, Andrew built the business development group at Entrisphere, a telecom start-up bought by Ericsson.
+Prior to founding the firm, Andrew led strategy and acquisitions for the Midtown National Group, a real estate private equity firm.
+At Midtown National Group, Andrew started the firm’s Green Finance Program, an investment program promoting development of high-performing, more energy efficient greener buildings.
+Before joining Midtown National Group, Andrew built the business development group at Entrisphere, a telecom start-up bought by Ericsson.
 Andrew began his career at the World Resources Institute, a globally-respected environmental think tank and leader in sustainability and climate change issues.

 Andrew was born in South Africa, where he developed a passion for wildlife conservation.